About Northern Michigan Alliance for Children

 Community Representative, NEMCSA Headstart

 Attorney, Law Office of Dreyer, Hovey & Post, LLC

 Executive Director & Forensic Interview Specialist

 Moving to Michigan in 2011, Bethany began her journey as a specialized forensic interviewer, an interim Executive Director for Child & Family Enrichment Council, and then started her very own Child Advocacy Center.

 Karen has spent over 20 years working with children and families in diverse professional settings.
 She is an expert in the field of child development, and has endless knowledge of leading Child Advocacy Centers to success.

-Crystal assists the Executive Director with day-to-day operations and ongoing projects.
-She is focused on improving business practices and organizational culture.
+Jasen assists the Executive Director with day-to-day operations and ongoing projects.
+A graduate of Central Michigan University, he is focused on improving business practices and organizational culture.